Wildlife Removal Ocean County, NJ

 Racoon

-Raccoons often push into attics through soffit gaps and roof corners before establishing den sites.
-Our raccoon removal work focuses on clearing the den area and securing the exact entry route.
+Raccoons push into attics through soffit gaps and roof corners.
+Removal often includes clearing the den area, checking for contamination, and securing the opening.

 Squirrel